cefn/lowban/NOTES.md

 ### Milestones

+* Can filter to hide done tasks
+* Populate and Support create actions
-* Priority list orders by priority
+* Next list orders by priority availability and due
+* Filters can remove items from a list
+* Tabbed lists
+- All list (and search view) shows everything
-* Due list orders by due
+- Priority list orders by priority
-* Next list orders by both priority and due
+- Due list orders by due

+Normalise tags into single tag schema file like action.schema.json

 Create a bootstrap-based layout for the components.
 Strategy for panes and their navigation behaviours: